csc510-team5/GITS2.1-I.R.I.S/README.md

 4. Run "autoRun.bat" as administrator.
 5. Now gits command is accessible all over the system.

+## Installation Using Docker

+1. Clone GITS Repo
+2. Enter repo directory
+3. With Docker installed and the Docker daemon running run the following command
+    ```
+    docker build -t image_name .
+    ```
+4. Now run a container with the following command
+    ```
+    docker run -d -it image_name /bin/bash
+    ```
+5. Now the container is running with Python3, GitHub CLI and GITS

 # How to Contribute?

 Please take a look at our CONTRIBUTING.md where we provide instructions on contributing to the repo and help us in enhancing the current video conferencing platforms.